 470 572 570 602 Bullet points are examples ٧ ٧ ٧ ٧ Discuss findings of the medication adherence assessment with the pharmacist and identify items for intervention.
 Discuss findings of the drug utilization review with the pharmacist and items for intervention.
 Document findings using an abbreviated SOAP note format. ٧ ٧ ٧ Recommend an alternative medication when a drug/food allergy is present.
-Identify a patient on at least 5 medications and prepare a medication schedule describing: when the patient should take each medication; medications that should be spaced out from each other; and, other pertinent medication administration considerations. ٧ ٧ Use evidenced-based guidelines to determine appropriate patient goals.
-Discuss disease state control with the pharmacist and identify items for intervention.
-Document the findings using a complete SOAP note format. ٧ Identify and prioritize medical problems in the community setting.
+Identify a patient on at least 5 medications and prepare a medication schedule describing: when the patient should take each medication; medications that should be spaced out from each other; and other pertinent medication administration considerations. ٧ ٧ Use evidenced-based guidelines to determine appropriate patient goals.
+Discuss disease state control and preventative health options with the pharmacist and identify items for intervention.
+Document the findings using a complete SOAP note format.
+Communicate a patient's medication related problems to another health professional. ٧ Identify and prioritize medical problems in the community setting.
 Apply pharmacologic, pharmacokinetic, and therapeutic principles when developing treatment plans.
 Utilize evidence-based guidelines to determine appropriateness of patient care plans.
 Document interventions (within patient record if permitted) in compliance with site specific policies.